realazee/OpenAI-Toxicity-Discord-Bot/README.md

 ### Features:
 #### Commands:
 /check_toxicity: checks the toxicity of the current chat, specifying the amount of messages to check for context.<br />
-/check_user: checks the toxicity of the mentioned user in the current chat, specifying the amount of mesages to check for context.
+/check_user_toxicity: checks the toxicity of the mentioned user in the current chat, specifying the amount of mesages sent by that user to check for context.
+Due to limits on Discord's API, it can only scan the past 1000 messages sent in the chat by all members.

 ### Instructions to Host
 Create a file clientsecret.json in the repository root, and fill in variables DISCORD_KEY and OPENAI_KEY with the respective client secrets/private keys from the Discord and OpenAI developer portals.<br />